vangorra/burstcoin-simple-plotter-docker/README.md

 - Automatically calulates the start nonce based on previous plot files.
 - Generates a pre-optimized plot file.
 - Automatic calculation of number of thread to use.
 It will use the number cpus listed in /proc/cpuinfo
+- Output of plot duration and stimated time to completion.

 ## Command line arguments
 ```